-David oversees our Private Wealth team which focuses on acting for and protecting the interests of private clients.
+David oversees our Tax and Litigation and Dispute Resolution teams which focuses on acting for and protecting the interests of private clients.

 David has extensive tax and structuring experience combined with an extremely strong litigation background, which provides a unique specialist service to Rouse Lawyers’ private clients.

 Matthew is the founder of Rouse Lawyers.
 He leads the firm’s Corporate & Commercial team.
 Before he started Rouse Lawyers, Matthew developed his expertise as a commercial lawyer with some of Australia’s largest law firms.

 Matthew specialises in mid-market mergers & acquisitions.
 These businesses tend to be larger private or family owned businesses.